Townside and Hunger Hill Improvements Scheme

 Phase 2: 2018-2019

 Improving efficiency and creating safer crossings points for pedestrians and cyclists, Hunger Hill roundabout has been reconfigured into a new signalised junction.
 Changes to the direction of traffic on West Street (towards the bridges only) and West Quay Road (towards Hunger Hill only) were also made.
-A simple map of the new layout can be viewed here.
+The changes can be viewed in a simplified map.